Build and Maintain an Emergency Fund

 • Healthcare expenses

-If you’re self-employed, work in an unstable industry, or have dependents, you may want to aim for a larger emergency fund—up to 9 to 12 months of expenses.
-On the other hand, if you have a stable job and a strong support network, three months of expenses may be sufficient.
+Depending on whether you are self-employed, in an unstable industry, or have dependents, you may have to build up a bigger emergency fund – between 9 to 12 months of expenses.
+But then again, if you have a stable job and good family and friends to support you during your time of need, three months’ worth of expenses may be enough.

 How to Build an Emergency Fund